ros2/ros2_documentation/source/Capabilities/About-Simulation.rst

 It's not always feasible to build, train, and test robotic applications in their real-world environments.
 Simulation capabilities support development by making it possible to use the same ROS software in virtual environments that accurately represent the physical world.

-Core ROS packages

-There are no core packages for this area.
+ROS capabilities are enabled by community-contributed packages.

 Community-contributed packages